giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 {{< tabs >}}
 {{< tab id="cluster-capa-ec2" for-impl="capa_ec2" >}}

 Node pools can make use of [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/).
-You just need to enable it and select the max price to pay on the node pool definition.
+On the node pool definition, you can enable it and select the maximum price to pay.

 ```yaml
 metadata: